anto18671/astraltech/assets/presentation.md

-[b]Astraltech Bionic Implants[/b] introduces a new tier of advanced bionics, surpassing even Archotech.
-Created by a secretive advanced faction, these implants offer unprecedented human enhancements for only the elite.
+[b]Astraltech Bionic Implants[/b] introduces a new tier of advanced bionics, offering unprecedented human enhancements for only the elite.
+While Archotech technology transcends human limits, Astraltech focuses on enhancing humanoid biology in a practical, specialized way.
+Developed by a mysterious and secretive faction, rumored to be centuries ahead in technological advancements, Astraltech implants blend cutting-edge science with a nearly mystical understanding of the human body.
+Though their true origins remain hidden, scattered remains of Astraltech technology can be found across the Rim, fueling both intrigue and fear among those who stumble upon them.
+These remnants hint at a far-reaching influence, but also raise questions about why such powerful artifacts have been left behind.

 [hr]